 Hpa-An, also known as Pa An, is a charming town and capital of the Kayin state, located north of Mawlamyine and near to the Thai border.

 Highlights of Hpa An Hpa-An is famous for caves, hillside Pagodas and colorful markets.
-Noteworthy places to explore are the Kyauktan Ye Le Pagoda with its impressive collection of artwork; the historic natural limestone Kaw Goon Cave; and the Lumbini Garden that boast 1,000 Buddha images.
+Noteworthy places to explore are the historic natural limestone Kaw Goon Cave; and the Lumbini Garden that boast 1,000 Buddha images.
 See also the Kyauk Kalap Monastery; the Bayin Nyi Cave, perched atop a hill having a large entrance chamber filled with many statues; and the Shwe-yin Myaw World Peace Pagoda at the bank of Thanlwin River.